 Dutasteride achieves a more rapid suppression of dihydrotestosterone (DHT) than finasteride.
 Whereas 5-mg finasteride decreases serum DHT by about 70%, dutasteride can decrease serum DHT by more than 90%.

 Dutasteride has longer half-life.
 It takes 5 weeks before half of the medication is cleared, while it only takes 6 to 15 hours for finasteride.
-This means, the effects, good or bad, stay in your system longer.
+This means, the medication effects, good or bad, stay in your system longer.

 Dutasteride and finasteride appear to have a similar safety profile.

-In large retrospective descriptive and comparative analysis1 after 5 months of 5-alpha reductase inhibitor therapy, the rate of acute urinary retention during months 5 to 12 was found to be significantly lower in the dutasteride group compared with the finasteride group (5.3% vs 8.3%).
+In large retrospective descriptive and comparative analysis1 after 5 months of 5-alpha reductase inhibitor therapy, the rate of acute urinary retention during months 5 to 12 was significantly lower in the dutasteride group compared with the finasteride group (5.3% vs 8.3%).
 Dutasteride-treated patients were 49.1% less likely to experience acute urinary retention than patients treated with finasteride.
 Patients treated with dutasteride were also less likely to undergo prostate-related surgery, with 1.4% of dutasteride treated patients and 3.4% of patients receiving finasteride undergoing surgery.

 Benign Prostatic Hyperplasia